AdaoTeixeira/big-data-project-TABD/README.md

 # big-data-project-TABD
 PySPark project

-This project was made for the assessment of the Advanced Database Topics Curricular Unit at University of Minho.
+This project was made for the assessment of the Advanced Database Topics Curricular Unit at the University of Minho.
 I've installed containers in docker using the following repo https://github.com/epilif1017a/big-data-open-os